 Previously, in Madrid, Spain, for 15 years he built up woodwind programs at the

-His earned degrees include a Master's in Music summa cum laude from Western Washington University, Gold and Vermeil medals in saxophone and chamber ensemble performance from the Bordeaux Conservatory, France (where he was a student of the acclaimed master saxophonist Jean-Marie Londeix), and a Bachelor's in English Literature cum laude from the University of Santa Clara, California.
-His convalidated degrees from the Spanish Ministry of Education are the Título Superior de Música in Jazz (the highest possible degree in the conservatory system), the Licenciatura (Bachelor's) in English Philology and the Professor of Saxophone degree.
+His earned degrees include a Master's in Music summa cum laude from Western Washington University, Gold and Vermeil medals in saxophone and chamber ensemble performance from the Bordeaux Conservatory, France, and a Bachelor's in English Literature cum laude from the University of Santa Clara, California.
+His convalidated degrees (UE qualifications) from the Spanish Ministry of Education are the Título Superior de Música in Jazz (the highest possible degree in the conservatory system), the Licenciatura (Bachelor's) in English Philology and the Professor of Saxophone degree.

-As a performer, his versatility and musical expertise nave been notable trademarks.
-In the past two decades he has maintained an intense level of professional activity, from classical concert performances- including appearances at Madrid's Auditorio Nacional- to appearances at major jazz festivals.
+As a performer, his versatility and musical expertise have been notable trademarks, and in the past two decades he has maintained an intense level of professional activity.
 As a free-lance musician, he has accompanied many of

-Completely bilingual and bicultural, he has dedicated much of his time to improving music education in
+Completely bilingual and bicultural, Kevin has dedicated much of his time to strengthening music education in

 2006- Titulo Superior de Música, Especialidad Jazz (highest possible official conservatory degree), convalidated by the Spanish Ministry of Education and Science.